EngSalem/HaLo/README.md

 HaloCheck primarily focuses on assessing hallucination severity at a sentence-level granularity.
 It evaluates whether an LLM generates consistent information across its various response samples, thereby providing a finer-grained estimation of the severity of hallucinations.

-## HaloCheck better correlates both pearson $\prho$ and kendal tau $\tau$ with human annotation of consistency and avergae factuality of the answers compared to selfcheckGPT.
+## HaloCheck better correlates both pearson $\rho$ and kendal tau $\tau$ with human annotation of consistency and avergae factuality of the answers compared to selfcheckGPT.
 ![](halo_vs_selfcheck.png)

 *Note that we developed HaLoCheck around the same time selfcheckGPT added NLI (entailment wasn't part of the original selfcheckGPT).